tky1026/rris_doc/docs/source/Doc/Guide/Documentation/doc_guide_rst.rst

 Addressing team members
 =======================

-All team members are assigned a unique substitution tag, see the ``sub`` field of each member at :ref:`intro-team`.
+All team members are assigned a unique substitution tag, see the :icon:`tag` field of each member at :ref:`intro-team`.

 When addressing any of the team members inline, use substitution tag associated to each person to have the tag auto replaced by a permanent link with a preset name to the person's details at :ref:`intro-team`.